Breaking the Illusion: Consensus-Based Generative Mitigation of Adversarial Illusions in Multi-Modal Embeddings: Results

 In this section, we examine whether an attacker who has access to the generative model used in our mitigation can incorporate it into the attack generation loop to achieve a successful attack, and we evaluate the associated attack cost.
 The \textit{attack cost} quantifies the difficulty of generating an adversarial illusion, measured by the number of optimization steps or model queries required for a successful attack.
 A higher attack cost indicates that the adversary must spend more computational or query resources to align the perturbed embedding with the target label, implying stronger robustness of the model or defense mechanism.

 To measure attack cost, we quantify the number of optimization steps required to achieve a successful attack.
 First, we establish a criterion for determining when an attack should be considered successful.
-To do so, we conduct an experiment using the normal system without mitigation and run the attack optimization loop until the reconstructed image’s Top-1 prediction from the classifier matches the target class.
-At that point, we record the cosine similarity between the perturbed embedding and the target label.
+To do so, we conduct an experiment using the normal pipeline without mitigation and run the attack optimization loop until the reconstructed image’s Top-1 prediction from the classifier matches the target class.
+At that point, we record the \gls{cs} between the perturbed embedding and the target label.

 The distribution of cosine similarities is shown in Fig.~\ref{cosine_exp}.
 This analysis allows us to identify a meaningful cutoff for when an attack can be considered successful, ensuring that comparisons of attack cost reflect genuine robustness rather than arbitrary stopping rules.
 The cosine similarities exhibit a mean of $0.52 \pm 0.12$.
 Based on this distribution, we adopt a conservative threshold of $0.8$, which covers approximately $98\%$ of successful attacks.
 We also consider a maximum loop budget of $3000$ iterations, as attacks that reach the threshold of $0.8$ consistently achieve top-1 accuracy for the target label.
-If an attack does not reach the cosine similarity threshold within this loop count budget we record it as failed and assign the maximum loop count when reporting attack cost and plotting loop number histograms.
+If an attack does not reach the \gls{cs} threshold within this loop count budget we record it as failed and assign the maximum loop count when reporting attack cost and plotting loop number histograms.